iamnaran/iamnaran.github.io/content/posts/multiple-backstack-navigattion.md

 # Step 3 — Create a ChildNavHost.kt

-It is our navigation host as we need mutiple back stack for each of the bottom navigation item--- Home Nav Host
+This serves as our navigation host, accommodating multiple back stacks for each specific item in the bottom navigation, such as the Home Nav Host, Notification Nav Host and Profile Nav Host

 ```
 @Composable